You want smart political talk without the meltdowns?

 Gaza transformed many minds around the world, including people who are not Muslim.

-What kind of faith these people have?
+What kind of faith these people have.

 They are thankful.

-Because they knew that their heaven is in Gaza.
+And Israel did not scare them because they knew that their heaven is in Gaza.

 That is the faith of the people of Gaza.